 4. Once a spike has been made it doesn’t “cost energy” to keep

 Mentioned in point 1, growing a spike takes a lot out of a plant…but keeping the spike doesn’t “cost energy” at all.
 It’s the #1 reason most people cut the spikes, but it actually contributes energy because the spike itself is a modified leaf—it’s photosythetic.
-So having a spike on a plant only adds more energy (if your watering practices and care are up to par) so it’s really in your plant’s best interest to keep old spikes as long as possible.
+So having a spike on a plant technically adds energy to the plant.
+It does assume your watering practices and care are up to par, but it really is in your plant’s best interest to keep old spikes for as long as possible.

 5. More Biomass (means more overall energy for the plant)